kasturilele/sourdough-manuscript/README.md

 4.	rejSampPair.py - We used this script to obtain the parameters that best fit our observed data by minimizing the log-squared distance between the modeled and observed growth curves at all time points.
 Again, used a similar approach as above to generate the data in est_all_pairs_6-3.txt.

 Part B: python scripts used for gLV model
+1. model10_newPairwise.py - This is the main script we used to write the multi-species gLV model and generate species abundance predictions.
+Briefly, the script takes as input the growth parameters we estimated in the previous section, and randomly samples them to generate multi-species model predictions.
+TWe use the function solve_ivp to solve the 9-species differential equation.
+The other two scripts are small modifications made to this core script.
+2. model10_newPairwise-LOO.py - Same as the previous script, except we now added an extra line of code to set each species' initial abundance to 0 and save the species abundances at the end.
+3. model11_test_serial_transfer.py - Same as script 1, except this time the script has two models for every set of parameters - with and without bottlenecks.
+We added the bottlenecks simply by dividing the abundances at the end of a growth cycel by a dilution factor and using them as initial abundances for the new growth cycle.
+Also, we saved the entire growth curve data (growth over time) instead of just saving the species' abundances at the final timepoint.

 Part C: R scripts used for analysis